mbarber21/Lists-and-Strings/README.md

     for i in range (20):
         num = randint (1,100)
         L2.append (num)
+    print L2
-    print L2 #sort list then reverse so highest number first and check if even for i in L2:
+    for i in L2:
         if i%2 == 1:
             print i
+        list.sort(L2)
+    print L2
+    list.reverse(L2) #highest number first- check if even, 'h' as substitution until know how to take first int from list print L2

+    if h%2 == 0:
+        print h

+#how do i keep checking if even from starting integer in list until first even int, print, then stop

 list2()